 - 1) The Washington Grove segment of the 66-foot-wide railroad corridor extends along the southern municipal boundary of Washington Grove between the intersection of Railroad Street and Oakmont Avenue (at Aitcheson Crossing) on the south, to the eastern municipal boundary of the City of Gaithersburg.
 In the 1870s, the B&O Railroad built a timber, pony truss bridge about 600 feet northwest of the Washington Grove station.
 By 1945 the railroad replaced the nineteenth-century structure with a new three-span timber bridge in the same location, with a humpback shape.
 In 1986, CSX Transportation took over ownership and authority of the B&O line, and two years later carried out a major rehabilitation that replaced the timber beams with steel I-beams.
 Additional changes occurred in 2001, when the bridge was re-decked and the railings were replaced, and in 2009, when the timber bents supporting the bridge superstructure were replaced in kind.
 The most recent rehabilitation occurred in 2014 when the cap timbers of the bents were replaced with new cap timbers to raise the height of the bridge and support five new curved, steel I-beams.
 New wood decking cut to the original 22-inch width and new laminated guardrails were also installed.
 The 2014 rehabilitation preserved or replaced in-kind the character-defining elements of the structure related to its dimensions, details, profile, approaches, and landscape. - 2) Within these portions of the first subdivision of Oakmont, a "Park" was dedicated in 1988 "for public recreation, no permanent buildings are to be erected thereon, no spiritous liquors or intoxicants are to be sold or given away thereon."
 Over many years, this park has been neglected and abused with excessive dumping of wood chips and unauthorized use for sale of used merchandise, and the surviving greenery is being overwhelmed by non-native invasive plants.
 In 1889, the founders of the subdivision built a two-and-a-half story, frame building on one of the lots (now 17030 Oakmont Avenue), and the building operated as a general store and also hosted the Washington Grove post office for over 80 years until 1978.
 In the 1970's, Charles and Doris Hershey opened a tavern in the building, and today the building continues to operate as Hershey's Restaurant.
-The early twentieth-century houses at 16960 Oakmont Avenue and 16950 Oakmont Avenue were developed at the north end of the subdivision of Oakmont directly across the railroad tracks from Washington Grove.
+The early twentieth-century houses at 16960

+Oakmont Avenue and 16950 Oakmont Avenue were developed at the north end of the subdivision of Oakmont directly across the railroad tracks from Washington Grove.

 The Washington Grove segment of the railroad corridor, and these portions of the 1888 subdivision of Oakmont, are essential attributes of the community due to association with the establishment of Washington Grove and its growth and development into the twentieth century.
-Inclusion within this municipal growth area is intended to facilitate preservation of the natural and historic features, and the character and setting of this historic community.
+Inclusion within this municipal growth area is intended to facilitate preservation of the natural and historic features, and the character and setting of this historic community, while providing options for compatible residential and business redevelopment.
+Annexation discussions should focus on "Mixed Use" with compatible designs and densities appropriate for proximity to a rail transit stop.
+This planning also supports the efficient use of land near the existing Washington Grove MARC Station while striving to increase ridership.
+The zoning for this area is proposed to be MX-1.